 Normally starting from the feet up, I offer cut lengths of steel up to the drawing and the sculpture starts to take shape as each piece is welded together.

-The works are normally made in ¾ inch square solid steel bar.
-Each piece is cut roughly to size and then is cold forged until the right shape is created.
+The large works are predominantly made in ¾ inch square solid steel bar.
+Each piece is cut roughly to size and is then cold forged until I am happy with the progression of the sculpture..

 Excerpt from The Field Magazine April 18 article by Janet Menzies